SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

-_This template provides guidelines for recording information about a bug.
-If a field or category is irrelevant, feel free to mark it N/A._
+This template provides guidelines for recording information about a bug.
+If a field or category is irrelevant, feel free to mark it N/A.

-_This template is located in the [SU-SWS/template_warehouse](https://github.com/SU-SWS/template_warehouse) on Github_
+This template is located in the [SU-SWS/template_warehouse](https://github.com/SU-SWS/template_warehouse) on Github.

-_Thank you for taking the time to create a bug report._
+Thank you for taking the time to create a bug report.

 ## Description
-_Give a clear and concise description of the bug._
+Give a clear and concise description of the bug.

 * **Date**:
 * **Time**: